winterton/wakeRes/README.md

 -------------------
 - Resolution & refresh rate selection.
 - Desktop image scripting (change w/ weather, seasons, etc.)
-- Trigger resolution refresh when a user defined app launches.
+- Trigger resolution refresh when a user defined app launches (useful for games and other GPU intensive apps).

 Note: Application Icons are just placeholders at the moment.